alyboba/cfms-website.github.io/src/site/_drafts/sgm-2017-winnipeg-call-for-resolutions.md

 ---
-title: 'CFMS SGM 2017: Call for Resolutions'
+title: CFMS SGM 2017 - Call for Resolutions
 date: 2017-03-07 12:00:00
 description: 'Medical societies, meeting delegates and member medical students are invited to put forward resolutions for discussion and debate at the CFMS Spring General Meeting during the Members Resolutions Session'
 ---